ttytm/wthrr-the-weathercrab/README.md

 Without having added an address or options, wthrr uses the [config](https://github.com/tobealive/wthrr-the-weathercrab#config) saved as default.<br>
 If you haven't configured anything as default yet, wthrr can try to search for a weather station near you and save the searched location as default.

-**Its always possible to specify an address.** E.g.,
+**It's always possible to specify an address.** E.g.,

 ```
 wthrr melbourne
 ```

-Depending on the place you are looking for, you might need to be be more specific.
+Depending on the place you are looking for, you might need to be more specific.
 For example, the above call will get Melbourne in Australia.
 If you are aiming for Melbourne in the US, ask for `melbourne,florida`.
 If the address contains spaces, separate them with a hyphen or enclose them in quotation marks (e.g., "new-york" or "new york").

-If a default address is configured, but you want to explicitly search for a weather station nearby, call
+To search explicitly for a weather station in the vicinity, call

 ```
 wthrr auto